Chaka Khan: 1998–2017

-2017–present: Hello Happiness and beyond
+2018–present: Hello Happiness and Chakzilla

 In June 2018, she released a new single called "Like Sugar," a collaboration with Major Lazer member Switch.
 She later went on to promote the single on the Ellen show.
 "Like Sugar" is included on her 2019 album Hello Happiness.
 The album was released on February 15, 2019, and is her first album in twelve years.

 Khan served as Grand Marshal in the 2019 Pasadena Tournament of Roses Parade on January 1, 2019, in Pasadena, California.

 In October 2019, Khan was an honoree at Variety's "Power of Women" luncheon for supporting Little Kids Rock.
 Other honorees were Mariah Carey, Jennifer Aniston, Brie Larson, Awkwafina, and Dana Walden.

 In November 2019, Khan collaborated with Ariana Grande on the song "Nobody" from the soundtrack Charlie's Angels.

 In 2020, Khan competed in season three of The Masked Singer as "Miss Monster."
 She was eliminated and unmasked in the third episode.

 Khan was invited to sing the National Anthem at the 2020 NBA All-Star Game.
 Her rendition was heavily criticized on Twitter, drawing comparisons to Fergie's rendition in 2018.

 In May 2021, Khan appeared at the season 19 American Idol finale, where she performed a medley of her hits alongside the contestants.
 In June 2021, Khan joined YouTuber and performer Todrick Hall on his album Femuline for the song "Fabulosity".
 In November 2021, Khan participated in a Verzuz battle with singer Stephanie Mills, at which both singers performed hits from their discography.

-In July 2022, Khan announced her new single "Woman Like Me", which was released on July 29.
+In July 2022, Khan announced her new single "Woman Like Me", which was released on July 29, 2022.

 In 2023, Rolling Stone ranked Khan at No. 29 on their list of the 200 Greatest Singers of All Time.

-In 2023, Chaka Khan was honored with induction into the Rock & Roll Hall of Fame, receiving the Musical Excellence Award.
+In 2023, Khan was honored with induction into the Rock & Roll Hall of Fame, receiving the Musical Excellence Award.
 The ceremony featured performances by Chan Khan alongside artists such as Jazmine Sullivan, Common, Sia, and H.E.R.
 Additionally, during the Rock & Roll Hall of Fame induction ceremony, Khan performed "I'm Every Woman" with Sia.

-In 2024, Chaka Khan collaborated with her sister, Taka Boom, and their brother, Mark Stevens, on the single "Misti Blu Two."
+In 2024, Khan collaborated with her sister, Taka Boom, and their brother, Mark Stevens, on the single "Misti Blu Two."
 This track, released by the British electronic music group amillionsons, is a reimagined version of Taka Boom's earlier rendition of "Misti Blu."

+Khan will release her thirteenth studio album, Chakzilla, on September 18, 2026.

+In 2026, I'm Every Woman – The Chaka Khan Musical, a jukebox musical about the singer's life featuring her music, premiered on the West End at the Hackney Empire, before embarking on a two-city tour and returning to London the same summer the Troubadour Wembley Park Theatre, all starring Alexandra Burke as Khan.